-\This is 1% above the actuary's discount rate at the 2022 Valuation.
+^{}This is 1% above the actuary's discount rate at the 2022 Valuation.

-- 6.13.
+- 6.14.
 From the table above in a simplistic form the Fund that offers the best alignment to the characteristics wanted by the default investment described above is the with profits fund then the Discretionary Plan.
-The discretionary fund is currently the second most popular option within the AVC offering with 17.9% of investment in this fund. - 6.14.
-With-profits funds have commonly been used within AVC arrangements, and there are no particular concerns regarding the use of the Prudential With-Profits Fund as the arrangement's default.
+The discretionary fund is currently the second most popular option within the AVC offering with 17.9% of investment in this fund. - 6.15.
+With-profits funds have commonly been used within AVC arrangements, however are no longer accessible in the private sector.
+An assessment has not been made on the with profit fund in line with the actual experience of members who have invested in this fund to identify the impact of early retirement or taking cash lump sums on the return to the members and impact of the market value reduction or terminal bonus.
+Although there are no immediate concerns as to the reasonableness of this fund to be the default offering; as there are some continuing unknowns around the ultimate benefits and transparency of this fund officers recommend further investigation as to whether this is the best offering to ESPF members.